Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Diane Scavuzzo: What does college soccer provide to the student-athlete today?

-Kim Wyant: College athletics has extremely high value — whether it’s soccer, or baseball, softball, or any collegiate sport.
+Kim Wyant: College athletics is extremely valuable, whether it’s soccer, baseball, softball, or any collegiate sport.

 Collegiate soccer gives players an opportunity to extend their playing career in a very serious, structured, and competitive environment.
 College soccer also provides students a deep sense of school spirit and camaraderie — playing for something larger than themselves.